Uusimaa (historical province): Culture

 Historically, coastal Uusimaa was a Swedish-speaking area.
 However, the capital of Finland, Helsinki, and most of the other towns in Uusimaa now have Finnish-speaking majorities.

 Heraldry

 The arms of Uusimaa were granted at the burial of Gustav I of Sweden in 1560.
 The arms are crowned by a count's coronet, though by Finnish tradition this more resembles a Swedish baronial coronet.
-Blazon: "Azure, between two bars wavy argent, a boat with rudder, or."
+Blazon: "Azure, between two bars wavy Argent, a boat Or with rudder."